National craft organizations in Canada date back to 1900, starting with the foundation of the Canadian Guild of Crafts.

 The first Annual General Meeting of the CCF/FCMA was held by conference call in September 1999, and a slate of officers were elected.
 A coordinating secretariat rotated as required amongst the ten councils.
 The Ontario Crafts Council (now known as Craft Ontario) was the first to provide this service.

-In partnership with the New Brunswick Crafts Council and The New Brunswick College of Craft and Design, the CCF/FCMA’s head office transferred to Fredericton, New Brunswick, where the headquarters reside to this day.
+In partnership with the New Brunswick Crafts Council and The New Brunswick College of Craft and Design, the CCF/FCMA’s head office transferred to Fredericton, New Brunswick.